 Administrators, faculty, and staff are issued keys to their respective offices and/or buildings.
-It is your responsibility to safeguard the keys issued to you.
-If you lose College keys it must be reported to Public Safety so an incident report can be filed.
+It is the responsibility of the key holder to safeguard the keys issued.
+If College keys are lost, it must be reported to Public Safety so an incident report can be filed.
 All buildings are locked after scheduled classes or special events.
 During non-business hours, when the College is closed, entry to campus buildings is not allowed except with prior written authorization and approval by Department Chairperson.